Codeinsid/digital-currency-Rails/README.md

 Enjoy It and I hope you can learn a lot!

+## The App

+register digital currencies and the type of digital currency with two different tables linked by a foreign key.

 ## Technology

 Here are the technologies used in this project.